chainstack/docs/docs/platform/manage-your-organization-identity.md

 1. Navigate to [your vault](https://console.chainstack.com/vault) and select the identity issuer to delete.
 1. Click trash icon next to the identity issuer.

-This will irrevocably delete the identity issuer private key and certificate files.
+This will irrevocably delete the both the identity and the identity issuer private keys and certificate files.

 ::: tip See also